lengfei5/f24.lm/README.md

-f24.lm
-## Function for rhythmicity test for circadian data
+## f24 a collection of functions for rhythmicity test for circadian data

 ### Installation
 ```{r}